um-cir/um-cir.github.io/_news/extension.md

 related_posts: false
 ---

-:bangbang:Extended Deadline:bangbang: The deadline for the submission of the paper has been extended.
-Please see details [here](https://um-cir.github.io/callForPapers/)!
+:bangbang:**Extended Deadline** :bangbang: The deadline for the submission of the paper has been extended.
+Further details [here](https://um-cir.github.io/callForPapers/)!